open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/storage/adls/yaml.md

 {% /codeInfo %}

 {% codeInfo srNumber=5 %}
-- **Key Vault**:Azure Key Vault serves as a centralized secrets manager, securely storing and managing sensitive information, such as connection strings and cryptographic keys.
+- **Key Vault**: Azure Key Vault serves as a centralized secrets manager, securely storing and managing sensitive information, such as connection strings and cryptographic keys.

 {% /codeInfo %}